sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 - ojdbc.properties: Contains the wallet related connection property required for JDBC connection.
 This should be in the same path as tnsnames.ora.
 - README: Contains wallet expiration information and links for Autonomous Database tools and resources.

-This zip file contents need to be extracted under LD_LIBRARY_PATH/network/admin directory.
+The zip file contents need to be extracted under LD_LIBRARY_PATH/network/admin directory.
+We have set the LD_LIBRARY_PATH environment variable in Dockerfile as
+> "ENV LD_LIBRARY_PATH /function/instantclient_21_5"

 6. Workaround for "libclntsh.so: file too short" error
 > "SystemExit: DPI-1047: Cannot locate a 64-bit Oracle Client library: \"/function/instantclient_21_5/libclntsh.so: file too short\".
 See https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html for help"